Mixonn/TSP-Genetic-Solution-UHX/README.md

 2 22 41
 3 124 1
 ````
 Indexes must be ordered from 1!
-(I will change it soon).
 In the **resources** directory you can find many instances from [this](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/)
 and [this](http://www.math.uwaterloo.ca/tsp/vlsi/index.html) sites.
 ## Used